SwayLtd/Bewr-Home/README.md

 ## Roadmap
 ### Planned Features
 * Desktop responsive design (with opened drawer by default)
+* Routing update to a tree from "/home" to "/" path.
 * Theme integration on all screens
 * Visual flow-based programming for the automations
 * Analytics and error reporting